amelhassan-msft/TokenStoreExtension/samples/using-binding-reference.md

 ## C# Azure Function Instructions
 - Use Visual Studios to create a local Azure Functions template project
 - To be able to use the TokenStoreBinding complete one of the following
-    - In Visual Studios navigate to "Manage NuGet" packages and search for and install the "Amel.TokenStoreBinding.Net" package
+    - In Visual Studios navigate to **"Manage NuGet"** packages and search for and install the **"Amel.TokenStoreBinding.Net"** package
     - Clone this GitHub repo and build the TokenStoreBinding project (under binding-library) using Visual Studios.
-Add the dll of this built project to your Azure Function Visual Studios Project.
+Add the dll of this built project to your Azure Function Visual Studios Project as an assembly reference.
 - Deploy your function to the Azure Portal

 ## General Settings
 1. Set up Authentication Configurations for your Azure Function App in the Azure Portal